SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning

-Explicit expression of the above integral (presented in SM Section III.A) is at the center stage of most technical calculations in this paper for it connects well with OTOC and entanglement which we pay significant attention to.
+Explicit expression of the above integral (presented in Appendix \ref{sec:Setting}) is at the center stage of most technical calculations in this paper for it connects well with OTOC and entanglement which we pay significant attention to.
 The relationship between OTOC and entanglement is explained gradually in the following context.
 As a reminder, even though they are tightly related physical quantities to probe the scrambling of quantum information, it is shown that separation of scales between these two quantities exists \cite{harrow2021separation}.

 To begin with, suppose that Alice prepares a Bell pair $\ket{\phi^{RA}} = \frac{1}{\sqrt{d_A}}\sum_i \ket{i}_A \ket{i}_R$ between the register $R$ and $A$ each endowed with $k$ qudits of the system with $d_A = d^k$ the dimension of $A$.
 Alice then transmits her information via the channel: